navaehsan/gene_expression_prediction_1/README.md

 For using this script a phased vcf file is required to extract the genotypes of individuals.
 In the data folder there is a vcf_smaple.txt file.

-genotype, encoded as allele values separated by either of / or |. " /" means genotype unphased and "|" means genotype phased.
+Genotype, encoded as allele values separated by either of / or |. " /" means genotype unphased and "|" means genotype phased.
 The allele values are 0 for the reference allele (what is in the REF  field), 1 for the
 allele listed in ALT.
 For diploid calls examples could be 0/1, 1|0.

 **The REF and ALT information should match the REF and ALT information in aFC_Whole_Blood.txt**